Why Does My Dog Follow Me Everywhere?

 Since it’s pretty much a foregone conclusion, from a genetic standpoint, that your dog will spend some chunk of their waking hours following you around, it’s not generally something to worry about—unless, of course, it makes you uncomfortable.
-Not everyone appreciates having a furry friend underfoot at all times.
+Not everyone appreciates having a fur ball underfoot at all times.

-Whether your dog following you around is truly problematic may hinge on other behaviors that you may be witnessing, according to the Alliance of Therapy Dogs.
-These include biting and other forms of aggression, destructive behavior, and signs of depression, like a lack of energy, a change in appetite, and withdrawal from social interactions.
+Whether your dog following you around is truly problematic may hinge on other behaviors you may be witnessing, according to the Alliance of Therapy Dogs.
+These include biting and other forms of aggression, destructive behavior and signs of depression, like a lack of energy, a change in appetite and withdrawal from social interactions.